mpsonntag/snippets/notes/progress.md

     # print IP of the current host
     hostname -I

-ssh ... log into a remote host. requires a private ssh key in ~/.ssh and
+`ssh` ... log into a remote host. requires a private ssh key in ~/.ssh and
-        the public key pendant in ~/.ssh on the remote host.
+        the public key pendant in the ~/.ssh/authorized_keys file on the remote host.

-scp ... provides remote access like ssh, but copies files instead of logging
+`scp` ... provides remote access like ssh, but copies files instead of logging
         into the remote machine.

-rsync
+`rsync` ...

 ## File handling